nhthieu/nhthieu.github.io/src/content/blog/tech-stack.md

 ## Deployment

 For the deployment, I use Github Actions to automate my build and deploy process.
 Lucky for me, Astro has a [documentation](https://docs.astro.build/en/guides/deploy/github/) on how to do this.
-In a nutshell, I name my repository `nhthieu.github.io` and create a workflow file in `.github/workflows` folder.
+In a nutshell, I name my repository `nhthieu.github.io` and create a `deploy.yml` file in `.github/workflows` folder.
 The file looks like this:

 ```yaml
 name: Deploy to GitHub Pages